 Short Long Possible Parameters Default Switch Description Note: cublas, cudnn, nvvideo, opengl, and vulkan are not available on IBM Power target. mpi-impl openmpi,mpich openmpi When using trace=mpi to trace MPI APIs usempi- impl to specify which MPI implementation the application is using.
 If you are using a different MPI implementation, see Tracing MPI API calls section below.
-Callingmpi- impl without trace=mpi is not supported. -5 sample cpu, none cpu Select whether or not to collect CPU samples.
-If none is selected, sampling is disabled.
-Note: Thread scheduling information will still be collected unless cpuctxsw switch is set to none. cpuctxsw process-tree, none process-tree Trace OS thread scheduling activity.
-Select 'none' to disable tracing
+Callingmpi- impl without trace=mpi is not supported. -S sample process-tree, system-wide, none process-tree Select how to collect CPU IP/backtrace samples.
+If 'none' is selected, CPU sampling is disabled.
+Depending on the platform, some values may require admin or root privileges.
+If a target application is launched, the default is 'process-tree',